Blunix-GmbH/role-nginx/README.md

 # Ansible Role Nginx

-Installs and configures the beloved Nginx webserver.
+Installs and configures the Nginx webserver.

-This playbook:
+This role:

-- It only takes care of Nginx service installation and configuration - deployments would have to go in an extra play/role with a dep on this role.
+- only takes care of Nginx service installation and configuration - deployments would have to go in an extra play/role with a dep on this role.
-- It ensures absence of arbitrary vhosts which are explicitly marked as absent.
+- ensures absence of arbitrary vhosts which are explicitly marked as absent.
-- It doesn't configure vhosts.
+- doesn't configure vhosts.
 This is left to dedicated roles which in turn can simply depend on this role.

 # Example Play